 The next decision you need to make when selecting your pads is the size of pads you want.
 Most brands offer 4 sizes of Muay Thai pads that you can select.
 This will range from small to extra large.
 The small size is suitable for women and smaller guys.

-I am an average height and build of 5′ 10 (178cm) and the medium size pads work perfect for me.
+I am an average height and build of 5′ 10 (178cm) and the medium size pads work perfectly for me.
 If you are a taller male you might want to consider a larger pad, but I won’t get an XL unless you are a lot bigger than average.

 The size of the pad will dictate how it fits when you hold it.
 Considering you will probably use these pads for a few years, it is important to purchase a set of pads that will last you a good deal of time.
-Keep in mind that pads are adjustable with a strap, so you can always make sure that it fits to your arm by tightening or loosening the straps.
+Keep in mind that pads are adjustable with a strap, so you can always make sure that it fits your arm by tightening or loosening the straps.

 Choosing the shape